-Don’t think for a second that eating a plant based diet has to deter you from a fabulous dinner menu.
-From appetizers and snacks to entrées and sides, and of course, dessert, these Vegan Thanksgiving Ideas can be enjoyed by everyone at the table and will ensure your belly is full.
+Don’t think for a second that eating a plant-based diet has to deter you from a fabulous dinner menu.
+From appetizers and snacks to main dishes and sides, and of course, dessert, these Vegan Thanksgiving Ideas can be enjoyed by everyone at the table and will ensure your belly is full.

 Hosting your own holiday dinner can be a big job, but it allows you to create a menu full of vegan Thanksgiving ideas that you know you’ll love.

 ~ Most side dishes and desserts can easily be made vegan with just a few simple ingredients swaps.